 All Board Meetings are open to the public.
 Click here to view meeting agendas and minutes.

 - Division 2 Gracie Torres

 - Division 5 S.R.
 "Al" Lopez

-Division 1 includes a portion of the City of Riverside located north of Highway 91 and extending to the San Bernardino County line (see map).
+An experienced and committed public servant, Director Steve Adams was appointed to the Western Municipal Water District Board of Directors on Wednesday, July 1, 2020.
+Director Adams represents Division 1, which includes a portion of the City of Riverside located north of Highway 91 and extending to the San Bernardino County line.

 A committed water quality and compliance professional, Gracie Torres joined Western’s Board of Directors in December 2018.
 She serves Division 2 which includes the City of Riverside located south of the 91 freeway, March Air Reserve Base, portions of Lake Mathews, Woodcrest, Mission Grove, and Orangecrest.

 Gracie Torres is a previous recipient of the Western - Lois B. Krieger Endowed Scholarship.
 She received the award while attending California State University San Bernardino.
 She is a water chemist and water quality compliance planner with Riverside County Flood Control and Water Conservation District.
 She is also proud to say that she is a product of Riverside schools.